grycap/ec3/doc/source/ec3.rst

   supported are ``InfrastructureManager``, ``VMRC``, ``OpenNebula``, ``EC2``, ``OpenStack``, ``OCCI``, ``LibCloud``, ``Docker``, ``GCE``, ``Azure``, and ``LibVirt``.

 * ``username`` indicates the user name associated to the credential.
-In EC2 and OpenStack it refers to the *Access Key ID*.
+In EC2 it refers to the *Access Key ID*.
 In Azure it refers to the user Subscription ID.
 In GCE it refers to *Service Account’s Email Address*.

 * ``password`` indicates the password associated to the credential.
-In EC2 and OpenStack it refers to the *Secret Access Key*.
+In EC2 it refers to the *Secret Access Key*.
 In GCE it refers to *Service Private Key*.
 See how to get it and how to extract the private key file from `here info <https://cloud.google.com/storage/docs/authentication#service_accounts>`_).

+* ``tenant`` indicates the tenant associated to the credential.
+  This field is only used in the OpenStack plugin.

 * ``host`` indicates the address of the access point to the cloud provider.
   This field is not used in IM and EC2 credentials.